CORONAVIRUS: Frequently Asked Questions

 - A high temperature – you feel hot to touch on your chest or back

-Should I go to the doctor if I have a temperature or cough?
+Should I go to the doctor if I have any symptoms?

 Am I or my child in a “vulnerable group”?